 So George Lucas had some resistance getting one of his films produced and became tired of the process.
 But consider how often he’s actually had to go through with this process.
 Having a hard time remembering any in the last few years?
 Congrats, you just stumbled on the arrogant part.

-For all of his years making films, George has always had it easy and he believes he deserves for it to be easy just because he managed to pull off one franchise that really skyrocketed.
-And when you look deeper into it and realize that his thoughts about his own fans have become caustic then it becomes clear that he was hoping to escape his fans and go into other films, only to find that it was harder than he thought it’d be.
+For all of his years making films, George has spent a lot of time being George Lucas and that has made it hard for him to remember what it was like before Star Wars.
+And when you look deeper into it and realize that his thoughts about his own fans have become caustic then it becomes clear that he was hoping to escape that and go into other films, only to find that it was harder than he thought it’d be.
 Need proof?
-Look at this quote.
+Look at this quote:

 “On the Internet, all those same guys that are complaining I made a change are completely changing the movie,” Lucas says, referring to fans who, like the dreaded studios, have done their own forcible re-edits.
 “I’m saying: ‘Fine.
 But my movie, with my name on it, that says I did it, needs to be the way I want it.’ ”

-It’s natural to get attached to your work and feel like it belongs to you.
-It’s also natural for you to hit some success and believe you’re entitled to it.
+It’s natural to get attached to your work and feel like it belongs only to you.
+It’s also natural for you to hit some success and believe you were entitled to it.
 But sometimes you need to realize your limits and realize that you’ve been a success not because you’re just that damn good but because there were people out there who were willing to give you their time and money.
 Without those people you never would have made a dime.
 No creator should ever be so arrogant as to believe their fans can be brushed off.
-And if the fans start to reject you violently, it’s better to listen to them and understand where they’re coming from than to try to force your will on them and bend them to your whims.
+And if the fans start to reject you virulently, it’s better to try to understand where they’re coming from than to try to force your will on them and bend them to your whims.
+You don’t yield all control to them, of course, but you need to at least understand why they feel the way they do.

 And if you can’t do that, it’s best to retire, like George did, before it’s…